-In 2016, the Corporate Secretary has provided in-house training to 100 percent of its managements and employees to be aware of Code of Conduct (amendment) and to review this policy.
-Case studies have been given as a guideline for avoidance of any anti-corruption cases.
+The Corporate Secretary has provided in-house training and orientation session to 100 percent of its managements and employees to be aware of Code of Conduct (amendment) and to review this policy.
+Case studies have been given as a guideline for avoidance of any anti-corruption cases since 2016.
 They have taken Code of Conduct's Pretest and Posttest to recheck the level of knowledge and understanding about Code of Conduct, regulations and Anti-Corruption policy of the Company including posting the policy on the Company's website www.namyongterminal.com.

-he directors structure of the Company comprises of the Board of Directors, the Audit Committee, the Nomination, Compensation and Corporate Governance Committee, and the Executive Committee.
+have attended a training of Code of Conduct and Anti-Corruption he directors structure of the Company comprises of the Board of Directors, the Audit Committee, the Nomination.
+Compensation and Corporate Governance Committee, and 3.
+Consider for approval or consent to the related party transaction the Executive Committee.